fmrtl73/pxdocs/content/shared/cloud-references-security-kubernetes-shared-secret-model-enabling-security.md

 ## Overview

-The Operator includes first-class support for Portworx Security in the `StorageCluster` spec.
+The Operator includes first-class support for PX-Security in the `StorageCluster` spec.
 This means that the operator will auto-generate the following for you if security is enabled:

 * Shared Secret stored under the secret `px-shared-secret`
 * Admin token stored under the secret `px-admin-token`